HB-1399

 Plain Language

-Even where consent has been obtained for commercial use of a digital replica, the replica must not falsely imply that the individual personally endorsed or approved the specific use.
-This is an independent prohibition — it applies on top of the consent requirement and prevents a consented digital replica from being used in a misleading endorsement context.
-Entities using digital replicas commercially must ensure the presentation does not create a false impression of personal endorsement beyond what was actually authorized.
+Even where consent has been obtained for commercial use of a digital replica, the digital replica must not falsely imply that the depicted individual personally endorsed or approved the specific use of their likeness.
+This is an anti-deception requirement that applies independently of the consent obligation — it prohibits false endorsement implications regardless of whether underlying consent for the likeness use exists.

 Statutory Text